-National College of Ireland (NCI) has a clear mission 'to change lives through education.'
-An independent, not-for-profit, third-level institution, NCI has around 6,500 students across its key programme areas of business, computing, education, and psychology.
-NCI has its campus in the International Financial Services Centre in Dublin's North-East Inner City and has recently expanded its campus footprint through the acquisition of an additional building at Spencer Dock, 300 metres from our original building on Mayor Square, which opened for students and community use in October 2023.
+National College of Ireland (NCI) has a clear mission 'to change lives through education'.
+An independent, not-for-profit, third-level institution, NCI has 6,500 students across its key programme areas of business, computing, education and psychology.
+NCI has its Campus in the International Financial Services Centre in Dublin's North-East Inner City and has recently expanded its Campus footprint through the acquisition of an additional building which will open for students and community use in 2023.